CartoDB/carto.js/doc/API.md

 An example using this funcionallity can be found in modestmaps example: [view live](http://cartodb.github.com/cartodb.js/examples/modestmaps.html) / [source code](https://github.com/CartoDB/cartodb.js/blob/develop/examples/modestmaps.html).

-Notice that cartodb.SQL is also included in that javascript file
+Notice that cartodb.SQL is also included in that Javascript file

 ##### cartodb.Tiles